scopecone/engineering-metrics-study/docs/metric-definitions.md

 ### `method: "deployments"`

-Uses the GitHub Deployments API.
+Uses the GitHub GraphQL Deployments connection by default.
 Ideal when teams promote builds through environments (`production`, `staging`, and so on).

 ```json
 {